Scholarships, Financial Aid and Ways to Reduce College Costs

 You can learn about the different types of scholarships in several ways and remember that you don't have to pay to find scholarships or other financial aid.
 Try these free sources of information about scholarships:

 - The Federal TRiO Programs (TRiO) are federal outreach and student services programs in the United States designed to identify and provide services for individuals from disadvantaged backgrounds.
 They are administered, funded, and implemented by the United States Department of Education.
 TRiO includes eight programs targeted to serve and assist low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline from middle school to post-baccalaureate programs.
-Their existence is owed to the passing of the Higher Education Act of 1965.
+Here is were you can learn more about this program:

 the financial aid office at a college or career school